 Here is what else I learned.
 Only a small number of people have severe IBS signs and symptoms.
 Most can control IBS with diet, lifestyle and reducing stress.
 Those with more severe symptoms can be treated with medication and counseling.

-One good bit of news, IBS does not effect or change bowel tissue or increase risk of colorectal cancer.
+One good bit of news, IBS does not affect or change bowel tissue or increase the risk of colorectal cancer.

 SIGNS & SYMPTOMS

 The most common signs and symptoms include: